 Talk about abiotic/biotic and temporal/spatial and large/small?

-Variability isn’t just abiotic!
-It also comes from animals!

-Explain CNC

-Talk about how animals/N fixation contribute to variability?

-Timing: migrations (large- and small-scale)

-Spatial: patch reefs?

-May impact variability on a smaller scale than abiotic nitrogen inputs?

 Marine tropical vs temperate paragraph?

 Tropical areas receive little external input so small-scale variability of when and where animals are found (eg patch reefs) contribute to a lot of variability in nutrient availability